 Imagine if you could lower your fleet’s fuel costs by up to 30% while making your vehicles more healthy.
 Fleet management systems are tailor-made solutions to face the challenges of a logistics operation and the idling issue is not an exception.
 There are several tools that managers can utilise to make drivers comply with the company policies and stop idling outside of occupational purposes.
 Regardless of the size of your business, major issues like idling pose a threat to the financial stability of a company and make you exceed your designated annual budget.

 While it varies depending on the vehicle type, by effectively using the fleet management tools, business managers can save thousands of pounds per vehicle every year by simply eliminating idling.
-It is a bold statement and business owners might ask themselves how a GPS tracking system supported with an advanced software can achieve all these proposed goals.
+It is a bold statement and business owners might ask themselves how a GPS tracking system supported with advanced software can achieve all these proposed goals.
 Well, let’s take a look at the idling issue in detail and how fleet management systems help businesses solve a logistics company’s issues with unruly drivers and unexpected issues that await vehicles on the roads.

 Primary Reasons For Idling

 As the backbone of the fleet industry, drivers are irreplaceable and valuable assets.
-However, drivers also the main source of the idling problem within the fleet companies.
+However, drivers are also the main source of the idling problem within the fleet companies.
 Whether it is optimal comfort or seen as necessary, drivers tend to leave their engine on for hours when they are resting or using the company vehicles for personal affairs.
 While commercial trucks have to idle due to business-related affairs, most of the time drivers keep the engine on for completely unnecessary and preventable reasons.

 Idling at red lights and congested traffic points is a part of the routine for a fleet vehicle.
 With careful route planning and real-time traffic data, fleet managers can help their drivers avoid roads that are on maintenance and jammed due to high volume traffic.
 Even though it is inevitable from time to time for fleet vehicles to get stuck in traffic, lengthy waits can be avoided by planning ahead.